OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/module_plugin.rst

                 self.error(object, name, value)

-OpenMDAO uses the Traits package from Enthought to implement component variables.
+OpenMDAO uses the Traits package from Enthought to implement public variables.
 The base class for custom traits is *TraitType*, so that's the base class for our coordinates variable.
-If a component or a component class contains a TraitType object and that object has a metadata attribute called *iostatus*, then that object is exposed to the framework as a variable whose value can be passed between components.
+If a component or a component class contains a TraitType object and that object has a metadata attribute called *iotype*, then that object is exposed to the framework as a variable whose value can be passed between components.
 One thing to note that can be a little confusing to people first using Traits is that the Trait object itself is just a validator and possibly a converter.
 The object that actually gets